eddrichjanzzen/jnzzn1010.github.io/_content/posts/2022-03-31-Wait-for-database-docker-compose.md

       - POSTGRES_PASSWORD=postgres
     volumes:
       - pgdata:/var/lib/postgresql/data
     ports:
-      - "5432:5432"
+      - '5432:5432'
     healthcheck:
-      test: ["CMD-SHELL", "pg_isready"]
+      test: ['CMD-SHELL', 'pg_isready']
       interval: 10s
       timeout: 5s
       retries: 5
 volumes:
   pgdata:
 ```

 In the example above, the healthcheck property has a condition to check if the `service_healthy`.
 We are testing for the condition "pg_isready" and if the database is ready, that's the only time the django application container starts running.

 I really hope this short article will be of help to anyone who encounters a similar issue. :smile: :thumbsup:

 ##### Sources:

 - [https://stackoverflow.com/questions/31746182/docker-compose-wait-for-container-x-before-starting-y](https://stackoverflow.com/questions/31746182/docker-compose-wait-for-container-x-before-starting-y)
 - [https://github.com/peter-evans/docker-compose-healthcheck](https://github.com/peter-evans/docker-compose-healthcheck)